AgonyThorn/CryptoFunding/README.md

 <hr>

 ## About the projects
-Welcome to CryptoFunding, my first complete smart contract project, a basic crowdfunding smart contract project that I developed as part of my learning journey through FFC.
+Welcome to CryptoFunding, my first complete smart contract project, a basic crowdfunding smart contract project that I developed as part of my learning journey through FCC.
 This project marks a significant milestone in my journey to become a blockchain dev.

 ### Built with
 <div align="center">